nhaksar/nhaksar.github.io/_posts/2020-05-18-SIR-python.markdown

 ```
 If you didn't read the articles above, this function here gives a very brief summary of the equations that govern the model.
 You might think of beta as a parameter that determines the rate of infection, while

-Having done that, we can make a function that feeds the system, as well as an initial state, a time length, and some parameters, into 'odeint'.
+Having done that, we can make a function that feeds the system, as well as an initial state, a time length, and some parameters, into `odeint`.
 ```python
 ## a function to return the values from integrating the system
 def integrate_SIR(init_state, t, beta, gamma):